Handicap (chess): History

 Top human players still occasionally play odds matches against engines.
 In 2016, Komodo played Hikaru Nakamura in four odds games, giving pawn & move odds, pawn odds, exchange odds, and 4-move odds.
 The first three ended drawn, while Komodo won the last game to win the match 2½–1½.
 In 2018, Komodo played another handicap series against Maxime Vachier-Lagrave.
 Komodo won four games at pawn and two moves odds, two-pawn odds, queen for rook + queen's knight odds, and knight for f7-pawn odds.
 Maxime Vachier-Lagrave won at odds of exchange and pawn for knight, while the last "Knightmare" game (diagram) was drawn.
 Finally, in 2020, Komodo played a 6-game match against GM David Smerdon at knight odds.
 GM Smerdon blundered away the first game, but rallied to win the remaining five.

 From 9 November 2023, Leela Chess Zero supports playing at knight odds (b1 or g1) on Lichess.
 Against "par" grandmasters (Elo around 2500), the bot scored +24−5=2.
 Kaufman suggests that "only an 'elite' grandmaster could win a rapid match from LeelaKnightOdds".
 Later, queen for knight odds (LeelaQueenForKnight) and queen odds (LeelaQueenOdds) were also added, along with the option to play as either colour (i.e. knight and move, queen for knight and move, and queen and move) Rook odds were added on 29 February 2024, with the choice of rook (a-file or h-file) and colour.

 The first version of LeelaKnightOdds played a ten-game knight odds blitz match against GM David Navara on 30 March 2024, alternating between the b1 and g1 knights: the first two games were at 5+3, the next four at 3+2, the next two at 3+1, and the last two at 3+2 again.
 Navara won 7–3 (+6−2=2).
 After upgrades to use a specialised network for chess handicaps, LeelaKnightOdds played a match (first to six wins) against GM Awonder Liang on 12 December 2024, alternating between the b1 and g1 knights.
 Liang scored +1−6=7, going +0−6=4 among the 3+2 games.

+On 29 November 2025, a classical event was held matching 19 strong human players in Jerusalem against the Leela odds bots.
+LeelaRookOdds achieved a performance rating of 2321, comparable to that of a human FIDE Master (noting that it was playing without the a1-rook).
+The games in which humans won required accuracy of at least 97%, so that winning a game with rook odds tends to require close to perfection: otherwise, the disadvantage tends to gradually reduce until the human makes a serious error, making the game close to a draw, and then later errors drift it to a loss.

 Kaufman argues that odds chess is excellent for training.
 He argues that if a master plays a weaker student for training, then the following options are available, and he finds the last one preferable: